 Take it from me, before I became the “savvy traveller” I am today, I paid a lot of travel fees and wish I had that money back now to go on more adventures.

 So, what are these standard fees?
 Here are five fees that can be avoidable when you travel.

 Nothing aggravates me more than spending a small fortune for airfare and then having to pay for WiFi on a flight.
 If you are working from the plane, there may not be any way to get around it; however, if you are just taking a trip for pleasure, you may be able to avoid these travel fees.

 How to Avoid It:

-Download your ebooks, audiobooks, a decent amount of music on your device to use offline so you don’t need WiFi.
+Download your ebooks, audiobooks, a decent amount of music on your device to use offline, so you don’t need WiFi.
 If getting WiFi is unavoidable, check your credit card to see if there are any perks.
-For example when flying American Airlines, if you are using gogoinflight.com, certain credit cards like the American Express Corporate Card may be eligible for free in-flight WiFi.
-If you are a frequent traveler or your trip had multiple legs, it may be worth it to buy the monthly pass as it would pay for itself after 3 segments.
+For example, when flying American Airlines, if you are using gogoinflight.com, certain credit cards like the American Express Corporate Card may be eligible for free in-flight WiFi.
+If you are a frequent traveller or your trip had multiple legs, it may be worth it to buy the monthly pass as it would pay for itself after three segments.